-In this guide, we’ll show you an array of electricity-saving tips.
-From installing smart tech, to switching off appliances, find out how to save money and cut your carbon footprint at the same time.
+From kitchen tips to doing the laundry, find out how to save money and cut your carbon footprint at the same time.

 First things first: how much electricity does the average household use?

 The average home uses 2,900 kWh of electricity a year1.
 Since 2005, the amount of electricity used by the average household has been going steadily down2.
-This is because we’ve improved our homes and appliances to be better-insulated and more energy-efficient – so we don’t need to use as much energy to power our kettles and washing machines.
+This is because both homes and appliances are becoming more energy efficient and better-insulated.
+That means it doesn’t take as much energy to power things like kettles and washing machines.

 1. Switch to energy-efficient light bulbs

-Switching to energy-efficient bulbs is an easy way to save shed-loads of electricity.
+Switching to energy-efficient bulbs is one way to save electricity.
 The traditional types – known as incandescent bulbs – only convert 10% of the energy used to power them into light.
-The rest is lost as heat3!
+The rest is lost as heat3.

-To learn more, check out our ultimate guide to energy-saving light bulbs, and how to choose the best for your home.
+To find out more, check out our ultimate guide to energy-saving light bulbs, and find out how to choose the right ones for your home.

-According to the Energy Saving Trust, the average UK household spends £35 a year on appliances left on standby6.
-This is because, when you leave devices like TVs or stereos on standby, rather than switching them off, they still use power.
-But there’s an easy solution – turn them off at the mains when you’re not using them!
+According to the Energy Saving Trust, the average UK household spends £40 a year on appliances left on standby6.
+This is because, when you leave devices like TVs or stereos on standby, they still use power.
+Turning them off at the wall stops this happening.

-3. Be more energy-efficient with your fridge and freezer
+3. Being more energy-efficient with fridges and freezers

-- Clean the coils – it might not come top of the list of chores, but the coils at the back of your fridge get dirty over time.
-Wiping them clean can make a big difference in boosting the energy-efficiency of your fridge.
-According to the Consumer Energy Center, doing this could actually lower your fridge’s energy use by as much as 30%.
-Time to get scrubbing!
+- Cleaning the coils of fridges – the coils at the back of your fridge get dirty over time.
+Wiping them clean can make a difference in boosting the energy-efficiency of your fridge.

-- Change the temperature – by turning the temperature up a notch on your fridge and freezer, you can save energy, while still keeping your food fresh.
-The ideal temperature for your fridge is between 3˚and 5˚C, while for your freezer it’s minus 18˚C. Making sure they’re at the right temperature will make sure they use no more energy than they need to.
+- Checking the temperature – the ideal temperature for your fridge is between 3˚and 5˚C, while for your freezer it’s minus 18˚C. Making sure they’re at the right temperature will make sure they use no more energy than they need to.

 To learn more, check out our guide to energy-efficient fridges and freezers.

-Nowadays, modern detergents are able to get just as good results at lower temperatures.
-So there’s no reason not to make the change and start washing at 30˚C.
+Nowadays, modern detergents are able to get good results at lower temperatures.

 Want more control over your electricity?
 A smart meter can help you track your energy use, and make your home more energy-efficient.
 Book a free installation in 2 minutes.

-If you’re making a cup of tea to boiling water for a pan, only filling the kettle with the amount of water you need.
-This way, you won’t use any unnecessary energy boiling it, and your cuppa will be ready quicker.
-According to the Energy Saving Trust, this can save you £6 a year – which could buy you around 500 tea bags!
+From making a cup of tea to boiling water for a pan, only filling the kettle with the amount of water needed stops any energy being wasted.
+According to the Energy Saving Trust, this can save £8 a year7.

-Whenever you’re replacing appliances at home, you should always try to buy the most energy-efficient model.
-They’ll use far less energy, and will save you money in the long-run.
+Whenever you’re replacing appliances at home, buying an energy-efficient model will use less energy and save money on power.
 For more advice, see some of our guides:

 - How to make your laundry more energy-efficient